 Whether or not we are aware of it, Big Data surrounds us.
 Whether it’s government, media, healthcare or other service providers, Big Data is slowly beginning to play a major role in effective functioning.

 Big Data Analytics can play a major role in smoothly running cities.
-Traffic flow can be regulated with real-time traffic information, weather data, and social media.
-If the same data can be accessed by every unit of infrastructure, we may never again need to worry about missing a train due to a delayed bus or being late to work due to traffic.
+For example, traffic flow can be regulated with real-time traffic information, weather data, and social media.
+If every unit of infrastructure can access the same data, we may never again need to worry about missing a train due to a delayed bus or getting late to work due to traffic.

 Even streaming services such as Netflix, Amazon Prime or YouTube make use of big data in order to provide recommendations to its users.

 Big Data could play a crucial role in maintaining law and order.
-National security agencies use Big Data to keep abreast of terrorist activity.
-Big Data can improve cybersecurity.
-Police forces often use Big Data tools to not only locate and apprehend criminals but also to predict criminal activity.
-Credit card companies use it to detect fraudulent transactions.
+For example, national security agencies use Big Data to keep abreast of terrorist activity.
+In addition, big Data can improve cybersecurity.
+For example, police forces often use Big Data tools to locate and apprehend criminals and predict criminal activity.
+In addition, credit card companies use it to detect fraudulent transactions.

 - Tableau: With humble origins as a research project at Stanford University, Tableau is currently one of the biggest names in Big Data.
 It helps in the creation of valuable insights from raw data by providing interactive visualisations.

 - Dataiku: Rated by employees as the best Big Data company to work for in 2018, Dataiku specialises in developing data science software meant specifically to handle Big Data.
-They place emphasis on collaborative work to create highly effective products.
+They emphasise collaborative work to create highly effective products.

 - IBM: With a whole blog dedicated to their advances in the field of data and analytics, IBM certainly makes it abundantly clear that they are a pioneer of Big Data management.
-Placing emphasis on acquiring accurate results in less time, IBM is constantly updating and remodelling current tech to optimise the user experience
+Emphasising acquiring accurate results in less time, IBM constantly updates and remodels current tech to optimise the user experience.

 What could go wrong?